Georg Baselitz: 1981–1989

-In 1981, Georg Baselitz set up an addition study in Castiglion Florentino, near Arezzo, which he used until 1987.
+In 1981, Georg Baselitz set up an additional study in Castiglion Florentino, near Arezzo, which he used until 1987.
 His work was exhibited in New York for the first time in 1981.
 By 1982, he began devoting more time to sculpture, in addition to several exhibitions.
 In 1983, he began using Christian motifs in much of his artwork, and completed the major composition Dinner in Dresden (Nachtessen in Dresden).
 In the same year, he took up a new professorship at the Hochschule der Künste Berlin.
 In 1986, in recognition of Baselitz's achievements, he was awarded the Goslarer Kaiserring by the city of Goslar.
 Through the 1980s, Baselitz's work was exhibited frEquently in Germany.
 In 1989, the title Chevalier dans l'Ordre des Arts et des Lettres was conferred upon Baselitz by French Minister of Arts Jack Lang.

 1990–2009

 In 1990, at the Nationalgalerie im Alten Museum in Berlin, the first major exhibition of Baselitz's works in East Germany was staged.
 In 1992, he resigned from the Akademie der Künste in Berlin.
 In 1993, he designed the set for Harrison Birtwistle's opera Punch and Judy, staged under the direction of Pierre Audi at the Dutch Opera in Amsterdam.
 He also took part in the International Pavilion at the Venice Biennale with the Male Torso (Männlicher Torso) sculpture, accompanied by oversized drawings.
 In 1994, Baselitz designed a stamp for the French postal service.
 He also produced his first ground gold picture that year.
 In 1995, the first major retrospective of Baselitz's work in the US was staged at the Guggenheim in New York City.
-This retrospective was also exhibited in Washington, D.C. and Los Angeles.
+This retrospective was also exhibited in Washington, D.C., and Los Angeles.
 Throughout the 1990s, his work was exhibited frequently throughout Europe.
 In 2002, a retrospective of Baselitz's work was shown in Art Gallery of Yapı Kredi Bank in Istanbul.

 During this time, Baselitz lived and worked near Hildesheim (Schloß Derneburg), from 2006 on near Munich, and in Imperia in Italy.

 His work was exhibited in London, at the Royal Academy of Arts in late 2007, and in the White Cube gallery in 2009.